urbanopt/urbanopt.github.io/workflows/residential_workflows/building_types.md

 - [Single-Family Attached](#single-family-attached)
 - [Low-Rise Multifamily](#low-rise-multifamily)[^1]

-Only the *Baseline* and *High Efficiency* Scenarios are supported at this time; any additional mappers will need to be updated manually.
+Only the [Baseline Scenario](../../resources/scenarios/baseline.md) and [High Efficiency Scenario](../../resources/scenarios/highefficiency.md) are supported at this time; any additional mappers will need to be updated manually.

 Note that the modeling capabilities for these building types are currently in Beta mode.
 This means that testing and development is still in progress, and user feedback is welcome.